IRMaGe-3T/irmage-tools-resources/docs/users/QC_guide.md

 ###### Hyperintense sagittal vertical band on the standard deviation map

 The cause of this artefact is not obvious.
-This does not necessarily mean that the image should be excluded, but it may be useful to ask the MRI physicists involved if they have an explanation (interaction with an element of the part during acquisition, etc.).
+This does not necessarily mean that the image should be excluded, but it may be useful to ask the MRI physicists involved if they have an explanation (interaction with an element of the 2MRI room during acquisition, etc.).

 ![fMRI std map](images/qc_fmri_std_map.png "fMRI std map")